 Interactive toys like Spike the Fine Motor Hedgehog also engage children’s natural curiosity with chunky, colourful pegs.
 They are easy to grab for small hands and help to develop hand-eye coordination while teaching children key cognitive skills such as colour recognition, counting and sorting.
 Playing with the toy also provides a great way to encourage children to focus their attention on following simple instructions.

 Additionally, other accessible and sensory stimulating toys include the range based on the CBeebies star Mr Tumble.
 His programme ‘Something Special’ uses the sign language Makaton to help all children (including those with SEND) to communicate better with each other and the world around them.

-The Learning Pad and Flip & Learn Phone feature the familiar voice and songs of Mr Tumble, and his fun questions encourage children to listen, pay attention and respond in turn.
-Featuring a touch sensitive screen, they make exploration fun and easy to follow.
+The Learning Pad features the familiar voice and songs of Mr Tumble, and his fun questions encourage children to listen, pay attention and respond in turn.
+Featuring a touch-sensitive screen, they make exploration fun and easy to follow.

 Play is one of the most important parts of childhood for all children, helping them to develop a fantastic range of skills that will enable them to grow into healthy, happy adults.

 Creative play with soft and interactive toys can be particularly beneficial for children with SEND as they provide a comforting base from which to explore new experiences.